 - being the principal point of contact for the tenant in relation to matters arising under the tenancy;

 - making arrangements with a person to carry out repairs or maintenance;

 - making arrangements with a tenant or occupier of the dwelling to secure access to the dwelling for any purpose;

 - checking the contents or condition of the dwelling, or arranging for them to be checked as part of a current tenancy or for one which has ended;

 - serving notice to terminate a tenancy.

-You can do this by filling out this registration form and return to Alice or Neil at the Central Office, Cardiff.
+You can do this by filling out this registration form and return to Neil at the Central Office, Cardiff.
 You may also need to complete a training course, you can do this online or in a classroom setting.
-Please contact Alice to arrange the relevant training course for you.
+Please contact the Central Office to arrange the relevant training course for you.